JiHong88/suneditor/README.md

 addTagsWhitelist      : Add tags to the default tags whitelist of editor.   default: '' {string}
                         ex) 'mark|canvas|label|select|option|input|//' // "//" This means HTML comments.
                         ex) '*' // This means all tags are allowed.
-(Not available on "blacklist") tagsBlacklist         : Blacklist of the editor default tags.               default: null {String}
+(Not available on "blacklist") tagsBlacklist         : Blacklist of the editor default tags.               default: null {string}
                         ex) 'h1|h2'
 // _editorTagsWhitelist  : _defaultTagsWhitelist + addTagsWhitelist - tagsBlacklist
-pasteTagsWhitelist    : Whitelist of tags when pasting.                     default: _editorTagsWhitelist {String}
+pasteTagsWhitelist    : Whitelist of tags when pasting.                     default: _editorTagsWhitelist {string}
                         ex) 'p|h1|h2|h3'
                         ex) '*' // This means all tags are allowed.
-(Not available on "blacklist") pasteTagsBlacklist    : Blacklist of tags when pasting.                     default: null {String}
+(Not available on "blacklist") pasteTagsBlacklist    : Blacklist of tags when pasting.                     default: null {string}
                         ex) 'h1|h2'
 attributesWhitelist   : Add attributes whitelist of tags that should be kept undeleted from the editor.   default: null {Object}
                         // -- Fixed whitelist --